themantho/brainageR/README.md

-# brainageR on a High-Performance Cluster
+# brainageR: Running on a High-Performance Cluster

-This README is an abbreviated and modified version of the full README.md for setting up brainageR (https://github.com/james-cole/brainageR.git) on a high-performance cluster (HPC).
-Refer to README.md for development details (i.e., model training, citations).
+This README is a modified version of the original README.md for running brainageR (https://github.com/james-cole/brainageR.git) on a high-performance cluster (HPC).
+Refer to the original README.md for development details (i.e., model training, citations).

 These instructions assume you have downloaded the brainageR folder from this repo with the modified setup.
+The modifications include the following:

-The modifications allow batch running of the the brain age calculate more efficiently but do not alter the brain age calculation.
+- Scripts for batch calculation of brain age.
+The scripts submit jobs more efficiently but do not alter the brain age calculation.
 The setup has been tested and run on the HPC Bluehive at University of Rochester.
+- pca_center.rds, pca_rotation.rds, and pca_scale.rds files are included in this repo and do not need to be added (as per the installation instructions in the original README).
+If you have trouble downloading the PCA files from this repo, you can download them from the brainageR v2.1 Releases [page](https://github.com/james-cole/brainageR/releases), [Zenodo](https://doi.org/10.5281/zenodo.3463212) or [OSF](https://osf.io/azwmg/).
+Download all three files and add them to the brainager/software subdirectory.

 Note 1: The installation steps in the original README (under Installation) have already been performed.
 You do not need to download additional files from the original brainageR git repo.